BAC One-Eleven: Rombac production

 On 9 June 1979, Romanian president Nicolae Ceaușescu signed a contract for One-Eleven licence production in Romania.
-This was to involve the delivery of three complete One-Elevens (two 500-series aircraft and one 475 series) plus the construction of at least 22 in Bucharest, with reducing British content.
-It also involved Romanian production of Spey engines and certification of the aircraft to British standards by the Civil Aviation Authority.
+This was to involve the delivery of three complete One-Elevens (two 500-series aircraft and one 475 series) plus the construction of at least 22 in Bucharest, with the reduction of British (and thus increase of Romanian) content.
+It also involved Romanian production of Rolls-Royce Spey engines and certification of the aircraft to British standards by the Civil Aviation Authority.
 A market for up to 80 Romanian-built aircraft was projected at the time, largely in China and other developing economies, and possibly Eastern Europe.
 The aircraft was redesignated Rombac 1-11.
 The Spey 512-14 DW engines were produced under license by Turbomecanica Bucharest.

 The first Rombac One-Eleven, (YR-BRA cn 401) a series 561RC, was rolled out at Romaero Băneasa factory on 27 August 1982 and first flew on 18 September 1982.
 Production continued until 1989 at a much slower pace than foreseen in the contract.
 Nine aircraft were delivered, with the 10th and 11th aircraft on the production line being abandoned when they were 85% and 70% complete.
 The first aircraft was delivered to TAROM on 29 December 1982.
 The Romanian carrier took delivery of all but two of the aircraft produced, the remaining two going to Romavia, the last of which (YR-BRI cn 409) was delivered on 1 January 1993.

 There were three reasons why the Rombac initiative failed.
 Romania's economy and international position deteriorated to the point where supplies needed for One-Eleven manufacturing slowed to a trickle, with hard currency restrictions delaying the delivery of components sourced outside Romania; the market foreseen by the Romanians failed to show an interest, though some Rombac machines were leased to European operators.
 The One-Eleven's noise level and fuel economy failed to keep pace with US and West European competition.

 Adopting a new engine would have resolved noise and fuel economy issues.
 Following the fall of the Ceaușescu regime, plans were made to restart production using the Rolls-Royce Tay.
 British aircraft leasing company Associated Aerospace agreed a $1 billion deal to purchase 50 Tay-powered One-Elevens fitted with a new electronic glass cockpit for onward leasing to Western customers.
 The liquidation of Associated Aerospace in April 1991 stopped this deal.
 Despite this setback, Rombac continued to try to sell the One-Eleven, with US operator Kiwi International Air Lines placing a firm order for 11 Tay-engined aircraft with options for an additional five, but these plans never happened.